-Yesterday I made our neighbors a batch of cookies as a thank you gift for helping me take care of a lost dog on Thanksgiving.
-I’d planned on chocolate chip, but wanted to do something a little more special, and made a version with buttery toasted nuts and coconut.
-Perfect timing!
-Because later that day I got a package from Diamond Nuts reminding me of their 100 anniversary contest, Gift of Gather.
-The prize includes “the gift of travel”, so you should definitely check it out if you have an old family recipe that calls for nuts.
+Yesterday I made our neighbors a batch of cookies as a thank you gift for helping me take care of a lost dog.
+I’d planned on making chocolate chip, but wanted to do something a little more special, and made a version with buttery toasted nuts and coconut.

 Update: I gave one of these cookies to my dad.
 Ten minutes later he called from the road to say how great it was.
 He never does that, so consider it a vote for the cookie.

 - 1/2 cup whole pecans, use a little more if you like